FlowFuse/flowfuse/docs/install/kubernetes/README.md

 how to install it can be found [here](https://kubernetes.io/docs/tasks/tools/).
 ### Helm

-FlowForge uses a Helm Chart to manage deployment.
+FlowFuse uses a Helm Chart to manage deployment.
 Installation can be done through the instructions on [their website](https://helm.sh).

 ### Kubernetes